 The job of a virtual assistant, or VA, can vary greatly depending upon the industry you’re in.
-The beauty of becoming a virtual assistant is that you get to pick what tasks you enjoy doing and offer just those services.
+The beauty of becoming virtual assistants is that you get to pick what tasks you enjoy doing and offer just those services.
 Some ideas might include:

 - Answering emails